 “Extracurricular activities?” you might be wondering.
 “Hmm . . . doesn’t that just mean anything my kid does that isn’t ‘school’?
 What’s extra important about these activities now that we’re in high school?”

 Perhaps you remember when your kids were younger, how learning could happen everywhere, all the time.
-And now, homeschooling’s unique, integrated approach might be making extracurricular activities feel like a seamless part of both education and life.
+Now that your teen is in high school, homeschool’s unique, integrated approach might be making extracurricular activities feel like a seamless part of both education and life.

 But in high school, extracurricular activities take on greater significance—a distinct subcategory of “school.”
-That’s because the extracurricular activities in which our teens participate today will give colleges, military recruiters, scholarship committees, internship personnel, and future employers a picture of their interests, motivations, character, and initiative in the future.
+That’s because the extracurricular activities that your teen participates in today will give colleges, military recruiters, scholarship committees, internship personnel, and future employers a picture of their interests, motivations, character, and initiative in the future.

 Optimize Your Options